tmuo/BubMask/README.md

 # Mask R-CNN for Bubble mask extraction

 This is a project of [Multiphase flow & Flow visualization Lab](https://mffv.snu.ac.kr/) for bubble detection and mask extraction.
 The purpose of the project is to automatically extract bubble mask of experimental images from various experimental conditions using deep learning model.
-More information can be found in the paper (to be updated :thinking:).
+More information can be found in the paper ([Kim & Park, 2021](https://www.nature.com/articles/s41598-021-88334-0)).

 The codes are based on [Matterport Mask R-CNN implementation](https://github.com/matterport/Mask_RCNN), using ResNet-101 as the backbone and applied transfer learning from pre-trained COCO weights.